compsocialscience/summer-institute/2025/london/apply.md

 ## How To Apply

-Applicants must submit the following documents: 1) a curriculum vitae, 2) a statement (maximum two pages double-spaced) describing:
+Applicants must submit the following documents: 1) a curriculum vitae (2 page max), 2) a statement (maximum one page) describing:

 - Your current research
 - Why you want to participate in SICSS-London